Pathwise Regularisation of Singular Interacting Particle Systems and their Mean Field Limits: Wasserstein Distances and H older Regularity of Measure Flows

 For $p \in [1,\infty)$ we let $\cM_p(E)$ denote the set of real valued Radon measures with finite $p^{\text{th}}$-moment and we denote the subspace of zero mass Radon measures by $\cM^0(E):=\left\{\mu \in \cM(E)\,:\, \mu(E)=0\right\}$ (resp. $\cM_p^0(E):=\left\{\mu \in \cM(E)\,:\, \mu(E)=0, \mu \text{ has finite } p^{\text{th}} \text{ moment }\right\}$).
 We write $\cP_p(E)$ for the probability measures with finite $p^{\text{th}}$ moment on $E$.
-For $(E,d_E),(F,d_F)$ a pair of metric spaces and $p,q \in [1,\infty]$ we write $\cP_{p,q}(E\times F)$ for the set of probability measures, $\mu$, on $E\times F$ whose first marginals, $\mu|_{E}$, lie in $\cP_p(E)$ and whose second marginals, $\mu|_F$, lie in $\cP_q(F)$. \begin{definition} [Wasserstein Distances] Let $(E,d_E)$ be a Polish space, and $\mathcal{P}_p(E)$ be as above.
+For $(E,d_E),(F,d_F)$ a pair of metric spaces and $p,q \in [1,\infty]$ we write $\cP_{p,q}(E\times F)$ for the set of probability measures, $\mu$, on $E\times F$ whose first marginals, $\mu|_{E}$, lie in $\cP_p(E)$ and whose second marginals, $\mu|_F$, lie in $\cP_q(F)$. \begin{definition}[Wasserstein Distances] Let $(E,d_E)$ be a Polish space, and $\mathcal{P}_p(E)$ be as above.
 Then we may equip $\cP_p(E)$ with the distance,

-where $\Pi(\mu,\nu)\subseteq \mathcal{P}_p(E\times E)$ is the set of measures on the product space with first marginal equal to $\mu$ and second marginal equal to $\nu$. \end{definition} Note that the above definition makes no assumption on an underlying abstract probability space(s) giving rise to the measures $\mu,\,\nu \in \cP_p(E)$. \begin{remark} For $\mu,\,\nu\in \cP_p(E)$ the metric $\cW_{p;E}$ can be equivalently characterised in terms of $E$ valued random variables on a fixed probability space.
+where $\Pi(\mu,\nu)\subseteq \mathcal{P}_{p,p}(E\times E)$ is the set of measures on the product space with first marginal equal to $\mu$ and second marginal equal to $\nu$. \end{definition} Note that the above definition makes no assumption on an underlying abstract probability space(s) giving rise to the measures $\mu,\,\nu \in \cP_p(E)$. \begin{remark} For $\mu,\,\nu\in \cP_p(E)$ the metric $\cW_{p;E}$ can be equivalently characterised in terms of $E$ valued random variables on a fixed probability space.
 Let $(\Omega,\cF,\PP)$ be a probability space and $X,\,Y$ be any measurable mappings $X,\,Y:\Omega\rightarrow E$ such that $\EE\left[|X|^p \right]<\infty$ and $\EE\left[|Y|^p\right]<\infty$, with $\mu=\cL(X)$ and $\nu=\cL(Y)$, then,

-where the infimum is taken over all $X,\,Y$ as above. \end{remark} The Wasserstein metrics play an important role in the study of McKean--Vlasov equations since it can be shown that when $(E,d_E)$ is a Polish space, $\cW_{p:E}$ metrizes the topology of weak convergence, for any $p\geq 1$. \begin{proposition} Let $(E,d_E)$ be a polish space and for any $p\geq 1$ let $\cW_{p;E}$ be the distance defined by \eqref{eq:WassersteinPMetric}.
-Then the following all hold:
+where the infimum is taken over all $X,\,Y$ as above. \end{remark} The Wasserstein metrics play an important role in the study of McKean--Vlasov equations. \begin{proposition} Let $(E,d_E)$ be a polish space and for any $p\geq 1$ let $\cW_{p;E}$ be the distance defined by \eqref{eq:WassersteinPMetric}.
+Then the following all hold: \begin{enumerate}[label=(\roman*)] \item The distance $\cW_{p;E}$ satisfies the properties of a metric on $\cP_p(E)$.
+Furthermore $(\cP_p,\cW_{p;E})$ is itself polish. \item For any pair $\mu,\,\nu \in\cP_p(E)$ there exists a measure $\bar{m} \in \Pi(\mu,\nu)$ such that,